 Updated

 Aschool is much more than just a place where children learn math and writing.
-It is an important part of their childhood—a space where they make friends, develop self-confidence, and experience how much joy learning can bring.
-Therefore, choosing a school is one of the most important decisions parents make for their children, and for this reason, many often choose a private school.
+It is an important part of their childhood-a space where they make friends, build self-confidence, and discover how much joy learning can bring.
+For that reason, choosing a school is one of the most important decisions parents make for their children, and many families therefore consider a private school.

-In Zurich in particular, the selection of private schools is very large and every concept has its own priorities.
-Many parents therefore wonder which offers really suit their child’s talents and character, but also their own values.
-This guide gives you a well-founded overview of the private school landscape in Zurich.
-You will find answers to what you should look for when choosing your private school, what costs you can expect, and which questions you should definitely ask as a family.
+In Zurich in particular, the range of private schools is extensive, and every concept comes with its own priorities.
+Many parents therefore wonder which options best match their child’s talents and personality-as well as their family’s values.
+This guide provides a well-founded overview of Zurich’s private school landscape.
+You’ll find answers on what to look for when choosing a private school, what costs to expect, and which questions you should ask as a family.

 Why many parents choose a private school in Switzerland

-In Switzerland, the public school system generally offers a solid education.
-However, many families want a different approach to learning for their child—one that leaves more room for personality, self-responsibility, and individual strengths.
-Public schools often lack the opportunities to foster talents in a targeted way and let children grow at their own pace.
+In Switzerland, the public school system generally provides a solid education.
+However, many families are looking for a different approach for their child-one that leaves more room for personality, self-responsibility, and individual strengths.
+In public schools, there often isn’t enough capacity to foster talents in a targeted way or to let children progress consistently at their own pace.

-A private school can open up completely different opportunities.
-Many parents consciously choose a private school so that their child can flourish in smaller learning groups and get to know special pedagogical approaches.
-Content-related aspects such as bilingual programs, a focus on the arts, or more intensive care before and after lessons also play a role in the decision for a private school.
+A private school can offer different opportunities.
+Many parents choose private school so their child can thrive in smaller learning groups and benefit from specific pedagogical approaches.
+Factors such as bilingual programs, a focus on the arts, or more extensive care before and after lessons can also play an important role in the decision.

 A compact overview of private schools in Zurich

-There are around 42 private schools in the canton, including primary levels, secondary schools, gymnasiums, and vocational schools.
-Many institutions work according to the classic curriculum, but deliver it through special pedagogical approaches.
+There are around 42 private schools in the canton, including primary schools, lower and upper secondary schools, Gymnasiums, and vocational schools.
+Many institutions follow the standard curriculum, but deliver it through specific pedagogical approaches.

 Depending on their orientation, schools set different priorities.
 Examples include: